microsoft/presidio/docs/presidio_V2.md

 3. Improved documentation, samples and build flows.

-#TODO:check link update master branch update

-Notes:
+!!! note "Note"
 	The legacy V1 code base will continue to be available under branch [V1](https://github.com/microsoft/presidio/tree/V1) but will no longer be officially supported.

 ## API Changes